Rafaelh531/Excel-Sheet-Filters/README.md

 # Excel-Sheet-Filters
-Javascript tool to import and filter excel sheets
+Vuetify based tool to import and filter excel sheets